preston206/another-weather-app/readme.md

-### It's nothing new.
+## It's nothing new.
 Just another weather app.
 Check it out if you want.

+### The Stack: HTML, CSS, JavaScript, Node, Express